Pa1Tiwari/pine-script-indicators/README.md

 ## Pine Script Code:
-The full Pine Script code for the indicator is available in the `src/ultimate_multi_tf_multi_averages.pine` file.
+The full Pine Script code for the indicator is available in the (src/MultiAverages MultiTimeframe Indicator.txt)

 ### **Core Features:**